-If you want your users to take your brand seriously then you need to be consistent.
+If you want your users to take your brand seriously, then you need to be consistent.
 The color scheme of your email campaigns should match your website and advertising campaigns.
-Besides, be consistent in using fonts, coloring, heading size, buttons, spacing, style, photo choices, and visual elements across all your communication channels.
+Besides, be consistent in using fonts, coloring, heading size, buttons, spacing, style, images, and visual elements across all your communication channels.
 Make sure that the chosen website design fits your product.
 With consistent content, you can provide value and knowledge to users quickly.

 Optimize your site's loading time

-To figure out whether users are satisfied with a product, you can use surveys.
-As an option, you can conduct them on your website to better know your customers and offer the right products in the future.
+If you want to figure out whether users are satisfied with your product, you can use surveys.
+As an option, you can conduct them on your website to get to know your customers better and offer them the right products in the future.

 For example, Thrive Market, an online store with healthy food, asks new visitors about products they buy most often.

 Since the majority of people don't want to waste time and effort on learning about companies, it's critical to provide them with the appropriate information.
 Website readability identifies how easily your users can read and understand the information on your web page.